 Are you a ride-hailing company that wants to identify its repeat customers or a hyperlocal company that wants to reach the right segment of customers or even a hospitality chain that wants to price it’s offering according to supply demand gaps?
 You must’ve heard of the term geomarketing!

 Geomarketing has become such a buzzword today.
 But, what does it actually mean?
 How can you do it?
-Moreover, do you even should?
+Moreover, how do you know if you need it?
 In this article, we will address all these questions.

 If your brand targets people falling in the age group 18–25, what if you knew “where” to launch your online and offline campaigns?